kschmitt9/MultiCalc/README.md

 ## Space Curves, Brief Vector Calculus, Arclength and Curvature

-This section is contained in the 'Curvature_SpaceCurves' folder, covering chapter 13 of *Early Transcendentals* and section 5.A of *An Illustrative Guide to Multivariable Calculus*.
+This section is contained in the 'Space_Curves' folder, covering chapter 13 of *Early Transcendentals* and section 5.A of *An Illustrative Guide to Multivariable Calculus*.
 The highlights are **(1)** animations for space curves and **(2)** animating the circle of curvature and the normal and tangent vectors as the curve is traversed in time.

-## Functions of Several Variables, Partial Derivatives, The Gradient
+## Functions of Several Variables, Partial Derivatives, and the Gradient

-## Multiple Integration
+This Section is contained in the 'Partial_Derivatives' folder, covering chapter 14 of *Early Transcendentals* and chapter 2 of *An Illustrative Guide to Multivariable Calculus*.
+The highlights are

 ## Vector Calculus